AsrarAlzahrani/Read-the-content-of-a-URL/README.md

 # Read the content of a URL

-Use this commend line in cmd to make HTTP Request
+Use this command line in cmd to make HTTP Request

 pip install requests